oligus/jad/docs/mapping.md

 ## Mapping

-Jad needs to know what resource belongs to what entity so a mapping is required before you can use Jad.
+JAD needs to know what resource belongs to what entity so a mapping is required before you can use JAD.
 There are three different types of mapping options available:

 * AnnotationMapper